N3K0521/FIT5037/README.md

-# FIT5037
+# FIT5037 Network Security Coursework

-Network Security - A collection of study notes for FIT5037 Quiz cheat sheets
-Assignment1: a first-hand experience on network attacks (i.e.,TCP and DNS attacks).
-Assignment2: a first-hand experience on designing, implementing, testing and ethically using a corporate network.
+## Study Materials
+- **Quiz Prep**: Cheat sheets to help streamline studying and revision.

+## Assignments
+- **Assignment 1**: Engage in hands-on exploration of network attacks, focusing on TCP and DNS vulnerabilities.
+- **Assignment 2**: Design, implement, test, and ethically manage a corporate network, gaining practical experience in network administration.

+This repository contains materials and notes compiled during my coursework to assist in both understanding and application of network security principles.